pivotal/docs-tap/cli-plugins/apps/command-reference/workload_create_update_apply.hbs.md

 ### <a id="apply-git-repo"></a> `--git-repo`

 The Git repository from which the workload is created.
-With this, either `--git-tag`, `--git-commit`, `--git-branch` or the three of them can be specified.
-When setting this flag to empty string, the whole `spec.source.git` section is removed from workload definition.
+Specify one or more of the following:

-For Git source, if all the flags are specified (`--git-tag`, `--git-commit`, `--git-branch`) the revision to which the workload will checkout will entirely depend on the source controller.
+`--git-tag`, `--git-commit`, `--git-branch`.
+For Git source, if you specify all three flags , the revision the workload checkouts to depends on the source controller.

+If you set this flag to an empty string value, the full `spec.source.git` section is removed from the workload definition.

 ### <a id="apply-git-branch"></a> `--git-branch`

-The branch in a Git repository from where the workload is created.
-Commit and tag can also be specified alongside this flag.
+The branch in a Git repository from which the workload is created.
+Commit and tag can also be specified with this flag.
-It can be unset by defining it as empty string when applying a workload (`--git-branch ""`).
+To unset this flag, define it as empty string as follows when applying a workload: `--git-branch ""`.

 Example